VeoScript/foodpro/README.md

 # foodpro
-Xamarin mobile android and ios development for online food services
+Xamarin mobile android and ios development for online food services and backend by GraphQL